rfticonnectguam/iconnect/readme.md

 //TODO

-//Remove all inputs when failed after payment

-//Redesign email view
+//Generate logs when failed on updating availability when generating available card

+//Make a custom validation using laravel rules

 //Implement logs

 //Page for reloadPayment send email

-//Make a custom validation using laravel rules

 //implement select2 on date